-Appropriate engineering controls

-Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

-The basic types of engineering controls are:

-Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 If risk of inhalation or overexposure exists, wear SAA approved respirator or work in fume hood.

-Individual protection measures, such as personal protective equipment

-Eye and face protection

-Welding helmet with suitable filter.
+Personal protection Eye and face protection Welding helmet with suitable filter.
 Welding hand shield with suitable filter.

-- Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lens or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.

-Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available. - Goggles or other suitable eye protection shall be used during all gas welding or oxygen cutting operations.
-Spectacles without side shields, with suitable filter lenses are permitted for use during gas welding operations on light work, for torch brazing or for inspection. - For most open welding/brazing operations, goggles, even with appropriate filters, will not afford sufficient facial protection for operators.
+Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
+Goggles or other suitable eye protection shall be used during all gas welding or oxygen cutting operations.
+Spectacles without side shields, with suitable filter lenses are permitted for use during gas welding operations on light work, for torch brazing or for inspection.
+For most open welding/brazing operations, goggles, even with appropriate filters, will not afford sufficient facial protection for operators.
 Where possible use welding helmets or handshields corresponding to EN 175, ANSI Z49:12005, AS 1336 and AS 1338 which provide the maximum possible facial protection from flying particles and fragments.

-Skin protection See Hand protection below Welding Gloves
+Skin protection See Hand protection below Hands/feet protection Welding Gloves Safety footwear Body protection See Other protection below Other protection Overalls Eyewash unit.
+Aprons, sleeves, shoulder covers, leggings or spats of pliable flame resistant leather or other suitable materials may also be required in positions where these areas of the body will encounter hot metal.